labeveryday/linkvault-mcp-server/README.md

         tags: List of tags to associate with the URL
         description: A brief description of the content
         importance: Importance rating (1-5)
+        notes: Optional additional notes or comments about the URL

     Returns:
         A dictionary indicating success or failure